kinsi55/CS_BeatSaber_Camera2/README.md

 Please see [**The Wiki**](https://github.com/kinsi55/CS_BeatSaber_Camera2/wiki) for details on how to properly use / configure Camera2

+The Game version(s) specific releases are compatible with are mentioned in the Release title (Its obviously possible latest is not supported assuming its been released recently).
+If you need the plugin for an older version - Grab an older release that fits 🤯

 #### You can always find the latest Download in [the releases](https://github.com/kinsi55/CS_BeatSaber_Camera2/releases)

 ![Settings Screenshot](Screenshots/settings.jpg)